Prism-Hosting/ocp-csgo-operator/README.md

 # Start of the subscription
 ```

+**Note:** Once processed by the operator, the `PrismServer` resource will also obtain these labels.
+The operator has a mechanism in place to ensure that specifically these labels are always present and have the same value(s) as all other child resources.

 To view an example of a `PrismServer` resource, look at the `test` folder in this repo.

 #### Quick testing